What is ACE?

 What is the time commitment and long will it take?

-As the program is continuous intake from September to June, students who begin later in the semester may return in September to complete their course(s) provided they have not exceeded the maximum time frame.
+As the program is continuous intake from September to June, learners who begin later in the semester may return in September to complete their course(s) provided they have not exceeded the maximum time frame.

 What subjects are offered and what is the class schedule?